 • Children of color represent about 30% of the student body

 • Approximately 35% of students receive financial aid; average award is 40% of tuition

 Primary 1 (age 5-7) >

 Primary 2 (age 6-8) >

 Students typically spend two years in a class of 17 to 24 students with the same teachers.

 The Common School is accredited by the Association of Independent Schools of New England and is a member of the National Association of Independent Schools.
-The Common School does not discriminate on the basis of race, color, gender, age, sexual orientation, religion or national or ethnic origin in the administration of its admission policies, educational programs, hiring practices, financial aid or other school-administered programs.
+The Common School does not discriminate against any qualified individuals on the basis of race, color, gender, gender identity and/or expression, age, sexual orientation, religion, national or ethnic origin, physical abilities, military or veteran status, genetic information, or any other characteristic protected under applicable federal, state or local law in the administration of its admissions policies, employment practices, educational programs, financial aid, or other School administered programs.